AI-Commandos/RAGMeUp/README_update_feedbackloop.md

 ## Remarks on Reranker

-Unfortunately, we were unable to successfully implement the reranker with user feedback in the RAGMeUp framework.
-Despite extensive efforts to integrate this functionality, several challenges impeded our progress.
+Unfortunately, we were not able to successfully implement the reranker with user feedback in the RAGMeUp framework.
+Despite trying many approaches, we ran into several challenges that stopped us from finishing the task.

 ### Challenges Faced

 ### 1. Difficulty Integrating the Reranker
-- We designed a separate class for the reranker (`Reranker`) to handle feedback-based reranking.
-However, integrating it into the RAGMeUp pipeline presented numerous challenges.
+- We created a separate class for the reranker (`Reranker`) to handle feedback-based reranking.
+However, trying to fit it into the RAGMeUp framework was difficult.
-- The reranker required access to critical inputs: the query, the retrieved documents, and the feedback database.
-Managing these dependencies within the existing framework was a significant obstacle.
+- The reranker needed important inputs like the query, the documents, and the feedback database.
+Managing these inputs within the framework was a big challenge.
-- Retrieving feedback from the database and incorporating it into the reranker’s scoring algorithm posed its own set of challenges:
+- Getting the feedback from the database and using it in the reranker’s scoring system was also difficult:
-  - **Feedback Retrieval and BM25 Score**: While retrieving feedback and the BM25 score were achievable within the custom class (`Reranker`), attempting to do so within the framework itself proved impossible.
-The framework’s structure did not provide an easy way to access and pass the required data (feedback, BM25 score) at the right stages of processing.
+  - Feedback and BM25 Score: We were able to get feedback and the BM25 score working in the custom class (`Reranker`), but doing this inside the framework itself wasn’t possible.
+The framework didn’t make it easy to access the required data (feedback, BM25 score) at the right time.
-  - Feedback retrieval logic was implemented, but ensuring the data was correctly formatted and accessible to the reranker during scoring was complex.
+  - The logic to retrieve feedback was in place, but making sure it was in the correct format and available when needed in the reranker was complex.
-  - The blending of feedback-based scores with BM25 or cross-encoder scores required significant tuning and validation, which was difficult given other integration hurdles.
+  - Combining feedback scores with BM25 or cross-encoder scores took a lot of effort but was hard to check and adjust because of the other integration problems.

 ### 2. Query Retrieval
-- The reranker relies on a query to calculate relevance scores.
-At some point, we managed to retrieve the query, but then outputting the reranked documents was not working.
+- The reranker needs a query to calculate relevance scores.
+We managed to get the query at some point, but the output with the reranked documents wasn’t working as expected.

-### 5. Adjustments to `ScoredCrossEncoderReranker.py`
+### 3. Adjustments to `ScoredCrossEncoderReranker.py`
-- Modifications to `ScoredCrossEncoderReranker.py` aimed to integrate feedback retrieval, document retrieval, and score calculation.
-However:
+- We made changes to `ScoredCrossEncoderReranker.py` to add feedback retrieval, document retrieval, and score calculation.
+But:
-  - Dependencies, such as the feedback database, documents, and query, were difficult to manage.
+  - Managing dependencies like the feedback database, documents, and the query was still a struggle.
-  - Testing and validation of these changes were complicated due to unresolved integration issues, including mismatches between expected and actual inputs.
+  - Testing and validating these changes was difficult because there were issues with how the components were integrated, leading to mismatches between expected and actual inputs.

-### 5. `BaseCrossEncoder` as an Abstract Class
-- The `BaseCrossEncoder` used in `ScoredCrossEncoderReranker.py` is an abstract class.
-It cannot be instantiated directly, requiring either the implementation of its abstract methods or substitution with a concrete subclass.
-- This constraint significantly delayed testing and debugging of the reranker because no suitable concrete implementation was readily available or compatible with the framework.

-### 6. `__fields_set__` and `arbitrary_types_allowed` Errors
-- Modifications to the reranker introduced Pydantic-related errors:
-  - The `__fields_set__` attribute error occurred when Pydantic validation expected certain fields to be set during initialization, but they were missing or misconfigured.
-  - Similarly, the `arbitrary_types_allowed` configuration was required to allow non-standard types (e.g., the feedback database or cross-encoder model).
-However, managing Pydantic validations for these fields proved challenging, especially when combined with dynamic dependencies like feedback retrieval.

-### 7. Testing and Debugging
+### 4. Testing and Debugging
-- Testing the reranker in isolation or as part of the RAGMeUp framework was particularly challenging.
-The lack of intermediate testing points or clear dependency injection mechanisms made it difficult to validate individual components.
+- Testing the reranker, whether on its own or within the RAGMeUp framework, was challenging.
+The lack of clear points to test or easy ways to inject dependencies made it hard to verify each part.
-- Errors related to dependency misconfigurations, abstract class constraints, and input mismatches compounded the difficulty of debugging and slowed progress.
+- Errors related to misconfigured dependencies, abstract class constraints, and input mismatches made debugging more difficult and slowed down the process.

 ## Conclusion

-The challenges outlined above demonstrate the complexity of integrating user feedback-based reranking into the RAGMeUp framework.
-Key obstacles included dependency management, abstract class constraints, validation errors (`__fields_set__` and `arbitrary_types_allowed`), and testing limitations.
-While significant progress was made in structuring the reranker and integrating feedback logic, the inherent difficulties prevented us from achieving a functional implementation.
-Notably, feedback retrieval and BM25 scoring were manageable within the custom class (`Reranker`), but integrating these steps within the larger RAGMeUp framework proved impractical due to the rigid architecture and integration hurdles.
+The challenges above highlight the difficulty of integrating feedback-based reranking into the RAGMeUp framework.
+Key issues included managing dependencies, dealing with abstract class constraints, handling Pydantic errors (`__fields_set__` and `arbitrary_types_allowed`), and testing problems.
+While we made progress in structuring the reranker and adding feedback logic, we couldn’t get a working implementation due to these issues.
+Feedback retrieval and BM25 scoring were possible within the custom `Reranker` class, but fitting these steps into the larger RAGMeUp framework was too difficult because of the framework’s limitations and integration issues.

 ## Chat LLM